-The Exchange proposes to offer risk management tools designed to allow member organizations to monitor and address exposure to risk.
-The text of the proposed rule change is available on the Exchange's Web site at www.nyse.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.
+CHX proposes to offer risk management tools designed to allow Participants to monitor and address exposure to risk.
+The Exchange has designated this proposal as noncontroversial and provided the Commission with the notice required by Rule 19b-4(f)(6)(iii) under the Act.3 The text of this proposed rule change is available on the Exchange's Web site at (www.chx.com) and in the Commission's Public Reference Room.